Answers to your Questions & Helpful Checklists

 Can a person infected with COVID-19 give it to a cat?

-The same rules apply for interactions with your pets as with other people– if you have COVID-19, have been exposed to someone with COVID-19, or otherwise suspect that you have COVID-19, you should isolate yourself within your home from other members of your family, including your pets.
+The same rules apply for interactions with your pets as with other people– if you have COVID-19, have been exposed to someone with COVID-19, or otherwise suspect that you might have COVID-19, you should isolate yourself within your home from other members of your family, including your pets.
 This reduces the risk that you could spread COVID-19 to your cats and other loved ones.

 We think a calm, ongoing assessment of the situation coupled with common sense advice to avoid interaction with your pets if you have or suspect you have COVID-19 is the most reasonable path forward.